Legana/ML_vs_homology/06_method_evaluation_on_proteomes.md

 coli*](https://www.uniprot.org/proteomes/?query=taxonomy%3A%22Escherichia+coli+%5B562%5D%22&sort=score),
 it can be seen that the 562 organism does not have a reference proteome.

-*How to link this 562 organism to a specific proteome?*

 ``` r
 uniprot_and_amp_dbs_amps %>% filter(Organism == "Escherichia_coli") %>% select(Entry, Proteomes, `Organism ID`)
 ```